alvarlaigna/PHP-Programmer-Community/faq.md

 ## I have experience programming in other language, what is different in PHP?

+## How to store users passwords safely?
+Storing users password in plain-text in the database is a bad idea.
+Everyone can understand that.
+The last couple of years the PHP community best practice has changed alot.
+The short answer to the question is:
+[Use bcrypt](http://codahale.com/how-to-safely-store-a-password/).
+In PHP 5.5 there is a new [password hashing](https://gist.github.com/3707231) API available.
+If you are using older versions you can learn how to use [Bcrypt here](http://xqus.com/blog/how-to-store-passwords).

 ## I would like to contribute to opensource projects, where do I start?
 First of all you have to go to your chosen project's homepage and found their GIT repo.
 Then fork it.
 You can get started by taking a look at http://www.github.com .
 You will found lots of open source projects there.
 Just click on there and start Fork-ing.